 CCE employment opportunities are available throughout New York State and on the Cornell University campus in Ithaca, New York.

 Questions?
-Email the recruiter listed on the job posting with questions or contact us: firstname.lastname@example.org.
+Email the recruiter listed on the job posting or email us at: firstname.lastname@example.org.

 Every summer since 2007, faculty and staff from the College of Agriculture and Life Sciences and College of Human Ecology, have partnered with local CCE offices to involve Cornell students in internships around state from the North Country to New York City.

 PWT's are groups of faculty and staff, extension educators, and external stakeholders who collaborate to identify issues, study needs, and create educational materials.
 Team members design learning experiences that address issues and needs within specific content areas.

 Each year, more than 50,000 individuals significantly extend the reach of Cornell Cooperative Extension around New York State, contributing over one million hours.
 CCE volunteers work in many capacities, from hands-on assistance in educational programs to serving in advisory roles at the local and state levels.

 Contact your local Cornell Cooperative Extension Association for more information.

 Stakeholder involvement is fundamental to all aspects of Cornell Cooperative Extension’s work in New York State.
 Volunteer Boards of Directors provide governance for local CCE Associations, with oversight from Cornell.
 They are nominated and elected in an open, democratic process for term-limited service.